galaxyproject/training-material/faqs/galaxy/analysis_getting_help.md

 #### Before you ask
 - Check the [Galaxy Help forum](https://help.galaxyproject.org/) to see if others have already asked a similar question before.
 - [Search]({% link search2.html %}) the [GTN website](https://training.galaxyproject.org) for a tutorial that matches what you want to do, and work your way through that.
-Even if it doesn't doe exactly what you need, you usually learn a lot along the way that will help you adapt it to your own data.
+Even if it doesn't doe exactly what you need, you usually learn a lot along the way that will help you adapt it to your own data or research question.

 #### Be patient
 Please remember that most of the people answering questions on Matrix chat and the help forum are **volunteers** from the community.
 They take time out of their busy days to help you.
 They may also be in a different time zone, so it may take some time to get answers.
 Please always be patient and kind to each other, and adhere to our [code of conduct](https://galaxyproject.org/community/coc/).

-If you have a question about an error you've encountered in Galaxy, please see our [troublshooting page]({% link faqs/galaxy/analysis_troubleshooting.md %}).